KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 ### Option 2: Hybrid

 Another option is to write a sampling function that checks to see if the starting texel is on the page boundary.
-If it is you can perform software shadow filtering so that you can avoid sampling into memory that has nothing to do with the current page.
+If it is, you can perform software shadow filtering so that you can avoid sampling into memory that has nothing to do with the current page.

 If not on a border, use hardware filtering as normal.